-The complainant and the respondent will both have the opportunity to meet with the Title IX Coordinator to discuss the investigation process and ask any questions they may have.
-The Title IX Coordinator will provide the complainant and respondent with written information about the process, including a statement of rights and information on available support resources.
+The complainant and the respondent will both have the opportunity to meet with the Title IX coordinator to discuss the investigation process and ask any questions they may have.
+The Title IX

-Once the initial meeting(s) has taken place, the Title IX Coordinator will assign the case to the Dean of Students or other trained designee for investigation.
-The Title IX Coordinator will share the investigators name and contact information with the complainant and the respondent and will forward the complaint and any other relevant information to the investigator.
+Once the initial meeting(s) has taken place, the Title IX coordinator will assign the case to the dean of students or other trained designee for investigation.
+The Title IX coordinator will share the investigator's name and contact information with the complainant and the respondent and will forward the complaint and any other relevant information to the investigator.